top of page

 But they offer free pregnancy tests and I need one.

 If you need a free pregnancy test for another reason, contact a community health clinic or family planning clinic.
 They can help you get a free pregnancy test.
-Find free pregnancy tests in Washington here.
+See the listings under “Free pregnancy tests in Washington” in in Resources below.

 How can I tell a crisis pregnancy center from a medical clinic?